samaritan/archeogit/README.md

 ## Configuration

-The utility requires certain configuration settings to run.
-The file `configuration.template.json` provides a template for the configuration file.
-Make a copy of the `configuration.template.json` file and rename it to `configuration.json`.
-Edit `configuration.json` to add appropriate configuration settings.

-The configuration file also has default settings for logging, which logs information level messages from the utility to console and file (`log.txt`).
+The utility uses a configuration file to configure logging.
+The default configuration file---`config.json`---gets you started with all messages with a level of `INFO` or higher being logged to the console.
+Use the `--config-file` option on the command line to use a custom configuration file.

 ## Usage